permafrost-dev/phpcsfixer-preset/README.md

 `vendor/bin/php-cs-fixer fix`

-To see which files will be formatted without actually formatting them, run:
+To see which files will be formatted without making any changes, run:

 `vendor/bin/php-cs-fixer fix  --dry-run`